 Timberdoodle is one of the oldest distributors for the homeschool market, but they have always filled a unique niche with their emphasis on experiential learning with hands-on activities and games.
 Rather than publishing their own resources they select their favorites from hundreds of publishers.
 While they do carry some traditional resources like math and grammar workbooks, they have tended towards “fun” resources more than others.
-Consequently, when Timberdoodle decided to assemble grade level programs for preschool through high school, they included puzzles, science kits, and other hands-on learning materials along with a number of resources that are among my 101 Top Picks.
-For example, the package for first grade includes Phonics Pathways, Mathematical Reasoning, Story of the World, Reason for Handwriting, and Apologia’s Exploring Creation, all of which are in my Top Picks.
+Consequently, when Timberdoodle decided to assemble grade level programs for preschool through high school, they included puzzles, science kits, and other hands-on learning materials along with a number of resources that have been among my Top Picks.
+For example, the package for first grade includes Phonics Pathways, Mathematical Reasoning, Story of the World, Reason for Handwriting, and Apologia’s Exploring Creation, all of which are or have been in my Top Picks.
 Along with them you get two readers and other worktexts: JUMP at Home Math, Sandi Queen’s Language Lessons for the Very Young 1, Daily Geography, Daily Math Word Problems, Daily 6-Trait Writing, and Spectrum Test Prep.
 Hands-on resources include a set of Cuisneaire Rods, a Block Builder set, Djeco Discover Colors: Hide and Seek, a MinkLuk board and workbooks (primarily for critical thinking skills), a Puzzleball globe, Thinking Putty, a Smencil, and Learning Wrap-Ups for addition and subtraction.
 Purchasing items as the complete core curriculum gives you significant savings over purchasing items individually.

 Teaching Textbooks, Easy Grammar, All American History, Wordsmith Craftsman, Argument Builder, and the James Madison Critical Thinking Course are a few more of my Top Picks that show up in packages for other grade levels.